 Guidelines for Modifying Conservatorship and Possession and Access

-A suit to modify the parent-child relationship can be filed after a court has entered a final order; for example, a divorce decree naming one parent as the custodial parent or a final order in a paternity suit establishing the rights and duties of the parents.
-An order may be modified by filing a Petition to Modify the Parent-Child Relationship.
+A suit to modify the parent-child relationship can be filed after a court has entered a final order, such as a divorce decree naming one parent as the custodial parent (the parent with physical possession of the child) or final order in a paternity suit establishing the rights and duties of the parents.
+An order may be modified by filing a legal document called a Petition to Modify the Parent-Child Relationship.

 Modification of Prior Texas Orders

-A petition seeking the modification of a prior order rendered in the State of Texas shall be filed in the court of continuing and exclusive jurisdiction.
-For example, if the original case was filed in the 170th Judicial District Court of McLennan County, Texas and a final order was rendered out of that court, then the modification must be filed in the 170th Judicial District Court of McLennan County.
+A petition seeking the modification of a prior order in the State of Texas must be filed in the court of continuing and exclusive jurisdiction.
+For example, suppose the original case was filed in the 170th Judicial District Court of McLennan County, Texas, and a final order was issued out of that court.
+In that case, the modification must be filed in the 170th Judicial District Court of McLennan County.

 Modification of Out of State Orders

-For out of state orders, it is not required to register the order for modification of conservatorship, although it is good practice to register the order in case modification of child support becomes an issue in the modification proceedings.
-The new suit to modify the prior order is normally filed in the Texas county where the child resides at the time of filing suit.
-Modifications involve very complex legal issues and should be discussed with one of our experienced family law attorneys.
+For out of state orders, it is not required to register the order for modification of conservatorship.
+However, it is good practice to note the order in case modification of child support becomes an issue in the modification proceedings.
+The new suit to modify the prior ruling is typically filed in the Texas county where the child resides at the filing suit time.
+Modifications involve very complex legal issues and should be discussed with an experienced family law attorney.

-Additionally, due to the modern reality that families often move, even when a prior Texas order is the subject of a modification suit, the court that had jurisdiction over that initial order may in fact lose jurisdiction; in particular, if a child has resided in another county for at least 6 months prior to the filing of the modification suit, then jurisdiction and venue may be transferred to the new county.
+Additionally, due to the modern reality that families often move, even when a prior Texas order is the subject of a modification suit, the court that had jurisdiction over that initial order may lose jurisdiction; in particular, if a child has resided in another county for at least six months before the filing of the modification suit, then jurisdiction and venue may be transferred to the new county.

-The content contained within this section is intended to serve as a brief primer on modifications.
-However, modification suits can be and often are complicated matters, it is strongly advised that you seek legal advice from an attorney if you believe that you will be initiating or defending a modification suit for conservatorship, visitation, or child support.
+The content contained within this section is intended to serve as a brief introduction to modifications.
+Still, modification suits can be and often are complicated matters.
+It is strongly advised that you seek legal advice from an attorney if you believe that you will be initiating or defending a modification suit for conservatorship, visitation, or child support.

 Modification order attorneys in Central Texas